automorphism88/snapraid-btrfs/README.md

 ## FAQ

 ### Q: Why use snapraid-btrfs?
-A: A major disadvantage of snapraid is that the parity files are not updated in real time.
+A: A major disadvantage of SnapRAID is that the parity files are not updated in real time.
 This not only means that new files are not protected until after running `snapraid sync`, but also creates a form of "write hole" where if files are modified or deleted, some protection of other files which share the same